Error mitigation for logical circuits using decoder confidence: Background

 \subsection{Decoder Confidence Scores}

-In addition to the correction, the decoder can also output the following quantity that scores how likely it believes success to be. \begin{defn} Given $G$ and $\mathbb S$, the \emph{DCS} is an estimator of some monotonic function $\alpha(\lambda)$ of $\lambda$. \end{defn}
+In addition to the correction, the decoder can also output the following quantity that scores how likely it believes success to be. \begin{defn} Given $G$ and $\mathbb S$, the \emph{DCS} is an estimator of some monotonic function $\alpha(\lambda)$ of $\lambda$.
+We denote its value as $\phi$. \end{defn}

 The quantity $p_\L$ (or $\lambda$) can be exactly computed by contracting a tensor network~\cite{piveteau_tensor-network_2024}; this was analysed recently in Ref.~\cite{Chen2025a}.
 However, this method cannot be used as a real-time DCS as its time complexity is exponential.
 The following two definitions specify DCSs that run in polynomial time.